 A Texas county has told an appeals court it has a right to cull books on sex, gender and racism

-A Texas county that wants to keep 17 books off library shelves has been sued.
+Lawyers for a Texas county that wants to keep 17 books off its library shelves went before 18 federal appeals court judges in New Orleans to argue their case

 NEW ORLEANS -- A Texas county that wants to keep 17 books off its shelves — some dealing humorously with flatulence and others with issues including sex, gender identity and racism — argued its case Tuesday before 18 federal appeals court judges amid questions on whether the rights of the patrons or county officials were at risk.